 A new taxonomy would typically be created to extend one or more standard taxonomies.
 If a new taxonomy builds upon a standard taxonomy or an already existing taxonomy, it must import the existing taxonomy.
 Alternatively, a new taxonomy can be built from scratch.
-In XMLSpy's XBRL View, you can easily import US-GAAP and IFRS taxonomies using the New Taxonomy Wizard.
-The taxonomy can then be modified using the graphical interface of XBRL View.
+In XMLSpy's XBRL View, you can easily import US-GAAP and IFRS taxonomies into your taxonomy.
+The imported taxonomy can then be modified using the graphical interface of XBRL View.

 The first step in creating a new taxonomy is to create its concept definitions file, which is an XML Schema (.xsd) file.
 Besides containing concept definitions, this file defines and declares the namespace of the new taxonomy, locates taxonomies to be imported, locates the relationships files of the taxonomy, and declares the namespace of imported taxonomies and other namespaces used.